Basic Training Supervision

 Ward Service Consultant (Rotational Supervisor)

-A Ward Service Consultant (Rotational Supervisor) is a clinician who actively supervises and supports a Basic Trainee with the main clinical tools in the PREP program, the Learning Needs Analysis (LNA) and the mini-CEX.
+A Ward Service Consultant (Rotational Supervisor) is a clinician who actively supervises and supports a basic trainee with the main clinical tools in the PREP program, the Learning Needs Analysis (LNA) and the mini-CEX.

 Responsibilities